ahitrin/ahitrin.github.com/_drafts/a_restart_in_english.markdown

 A quick overview of further plans:

-Q: What kind of content do you want to publish?
+**Q**: What kind of content do you want to publish?

+Mostly new thoughts and ideas (I do have some), and maybe few translations of old posts in Russian (only for the best ones).

-Q: What about comments?
+**Q**: What about comments?
 Will they appear?

+It's quite possible!

-Q: New posts in Russian?
+**Q**: New posts in Russian?

+Not sure.

-Q: Will you separate Ru and En parts?
+**Q**: Will you separate Ru and En parts?

+Not sure.
+Only in case it's requested.